 Spring Support

-A lot has changed since Jolokia initial release.
+A lot has changed since the initial Jolokia release in 2011 (version 1.0.0).
 While Spring Framework was already popular back then, in the meantime we’ve observed a general shift away from XML into Java and annotation-based configuration.

 Support for Jolokia in Spring Boot

-Jolokia support is based on the concept of actuator and when Spring Boot detects Jolokia libraries on the CLASSPATH, special /actuator/jolokia endpoint becomes available.
+Jolokia integration with Spring Boot is based on the concept of actuator and when Spring Boot detects Jolokia libraries on the CLASSPATH, special /actuator/jolokia endpoint becomes available.

-Spring Boot uses auto-configuration to detect potential @Configuration classes and this mechanism is described in Locating Auto-configuration Candidates chapter of Spring Boot documentation.
+Spring Boot finds and processes the so-called auto-configurations using a mechanism described in the Locating Auto-configuration Candidates chapter of Spring Boot documentation.

-However, Spring Boot 3, which moved to JDK 17 and JakartaEE 9+ removed support for Jolokia in org.springframework.boot:spring-boot-actuator-autoconfigure.
+However, Spring Boot 3, which moved to JDK 17 and JakartaEE 9+ removed support for Jolokia in the sense, that it no longer included auto-configuration for Jolokia.
 See this issue for more details.

 <dependency>